Constipation Root Causes: Top Three We See Everyday

 This week, the key takeaway is that there is always a reason you don’t have regular, complete or well formed bowel movements.
 It’s Science 101: Cause and Effect.
 Don’t let anyone tell you that you have Functional Constipation or IBS-C without also identifying the actual root cause of your symptoms; something you can actually treat.

-And while you’re finding the root cause, you can use the strategies in my Constipation E-Guide (subscribe below for your copy) to get things moving and ease the symptoms.
+And while you're finding the root cause, you can use the strategies in our Constipation E-Guide (subscribe below for your copy) to get things moving and ease the symptoms.